 It's about us.
 Our story.

-The Department is divided into four main research areas that explore different aspects of our story...
+The Department has five main research areas that explore different aspects of our story...

 - The Biological Anthropology Group study human populations of today and the past to answer questions about who we are and where we come from.

 - The Clinical Anatomy Group study structures within the body to better understand the anatomy of healthy individuals and factors that contribute to disease or dysfunction within these structures.

 - The Neuroscience Group study brain health, disease and repair to help find answers to some of the most important issues in neuroscience today...especially in relation to aging!

 - The Reproduction, Genomics and Development Group study how life begins and the processes that affect how those first cells differentiate and grow into a fully functioning adult.

 Study with us

 The Department doesn't just research these topics, we also teach them: from first year papers that cover basic human biology through to highly specialised 400 level papers and beyond.

 Our degrees are designed in such a way that students can choose papers that play to their strengths and really interest them... whether they are doing our BSc in Anatomy or one of our many postgraduate degrees.